jblayter/SDM-Playbook/team-enablement/advocating.md

 ## 4. Prevent Recurrence / Continuous Improvement
-- Regularly pulse-check the team: *“Do you feel your work is recognized?”*
+- Regularly pulse-check the team: *"Do you feel your work is recognized?"*
 - Build a running list of accomplishments to highlight at quarterly reviews.
 - Proactively gather data on workload and resourcing before crunches hit.
 - Encourage engineers to self-advocate — give them platforms to present directly.